FerBioinformaticsBloomFilterTeam/Bloom-Filter-Implementation/README.md

 	Installation:

 		1. Download repository
-		2. If on Linux, install Mono by following [the instructions](http://www.mono-project.com/docs/getting-started/install/) 2.1.
+		2. If on Linux or Mac, install Mono by following [the instructions](http://www.mono-project.com/docs/getting-started/install/)
+			2.1.
 Extract FilipBloomFilterCSharp/FilipBloomFilterCSharp-Linux.tar.gz
 			2.2.
 Go to extracted directory containing BloomFilterApp.exe 2.2.
 Run the application from terminal using "mono BloomFilterApp.exe" (without quotation marks)